Jesserc/gevm/README.md

 ## Dynamic Gas Calculation

 Dynamic gas calculation is supported (memory expansion cost and storage operations).
-Functions for this are located in common.go, and the `dgMap[Opcode]uint64` holds records of each opcode that has dynamic gas.
+Functions for this are located in `gevm/common.go`, and the `dgMap[Opcode]uint64` holds records of each opcode that has dynamic gas.
 The dynamic gas is calculated at runtime for any opcode that has dynamic gas during execution, and the `dgMap` is updated to store this gas cost.

 ## EVM Structure